-The proposed MAS in Global Health Planning and Management program will be delivered via the School's course delivery and management system-CoursePlus.
+The proposed MAS program in Community-based Primary Health Care Programs in Global Health will be delivered via the School's course delivery and management system-CoursePlus.
 This platform supports both synchronous and asynchronous interaction between faculty and students.
 Students and faculty may also participate in "real-time" interaction through weekly web-conference office hours, supported by Adobe Connect, and pre-scheduled LiveTalks.